eemokey/eemokey.github.io/_pages/mentorship.md

 If you are interested in joining us, contact Noe Mora at nmora@usc.edu!

-### Good Life Discussions - Asking big questions in a safe, supportive setting
+### Good Life Discussions - Asking big questions in a supportive setting

 I collaborate with a philosophy PhD student to facilitate the [Good Life Discussions](https://stem-ed.usc.edu/our-research/eerp/ethos-project/), an [Engineering in Society](https://eis.usc.edu/) project to encourage undergraduates to think more broadly about their work.